-BMD ENG 343-0 Biomaterials and Medical Devices Structure-property relationships for biomaterials.
+BMD ENG 343-0 Biomaterials and Medical Devices

+Structure-property relationships for biomaterials.
 Metal, ceramic, and polymeric implant materials and their implant applications.
 Interactions of materials with the body.
+Taught with MAT SCI 370; may not receive credit for both courses.
 Prerequisites: MAT SCI 201 or 301; senior standing.

-BMD ENG 344-0 Biological Performance of Materials Structure-property relationships of materials, physical chemistry of surfaces and interfaces, materials-tissue interactions, applications to the selection and design of materials for medical implants and devices.
-Prerequisite: MAT SCI 201.
+BMD ENG 344-0 Biological Performance of Materials

+Structure-property relationships of materials, physical chemistry of surfaces and interfaces, materials-tissue interactions, applications to the selection and design of materials for medical implants and devices.
+Prerequisite: MAT SCI 201

 BMD ENG 346-0 Tissue Engineering In vivo molecular, cellular, and organ engineering, with emphasis on the foundations, techniques, experiments, and clinical applications of tissue engineering.
-Prerequisites: BIOL SCI 215 or 216 or CHEM ENG 375; GEN ENG 205-3.
+Prerequisites: BIOL SCI 215 or 219 or CHEM ENG 375; GEN ENG 205-3.